Composting Capitalism

 Hi there!
 My name is Megan (she/her), and when I first read Caliban and the Witch years ago, it was so clarifying and empowering.

-I felt inspired by all of the heretics, workers, indigenous people, and wise women who resisted the advent of capitalism, and I was emboldened to claim my connection to the natural world and honor my desire to live in a good way.
+I felt inspired by all of the heretics, workers, and wise women who resisted the advent of capitalism, and I was emboldened to claim my connection to the natural world and honor my desire to live in a good way.
 As the descendant of Europeans who were both harmed by capitalism and then perpetrated more harm through capitalism, I attempt to hold the complexity of that in a grounded, visionary way.

 This is an ongoing, imperfect process.
 I’m a very average person who is trying to balance my body’s needs, my children’s needs, my community’s needs, and my love for the animals, plants, elements and fungi of this world with the reality of having to earn a wage.
-This complicated balancing act is something I help others move through in my one on one work, on my podcast, in my weekly newsletter, in my classes, and now, I hope, in this weekend workshop series.
+This complicated balancing act is something I help others move through in my one on one work, on my podcast, in my weekly newsletter, in my classes, and now, I hope, in this class.

 Above all, magic seemed a form of refusal of work, of insubordination, and an instrument of grassroots resistance to power.
 The world has to be ‘disenchanted’ in order to be dominated.